Rade58/next-ecommerce-prisma/README.md

                   // BUT WE ARE NOT GOING TO DO FULL REFRES
                   // JUST NAVIGATE TO THE SAME PAGE

+                  // IDE IS TO CAUSE A PAGE REFRESH SO
+                  // UPDATED ORDER CAN BE SEEN
                   Router.push(`/order/${orderId}`);

                 } catch (error) {
                   console.error(error);